DavidSpickett/BadgerKernel/README.md

 Current build targets are Arm (Armv7A, Cortex A-15), Thumb (Armv7E-M Cortex-M4) and AArch64 (Armv8A, Cortex A-57).
 Each platform has it's own folder in '/src/hw' for its specific code.

+All platforms use exceptions for switching threads, Cortex-M also has support for the timer interrupt.
+Although the switching is implemented by calling a function, the exception handlers save/restore everything.
+So, if you can figure it out, timer interrupts on Arm/AArch64 should work fine.

 ## Building

-Install cmake and an arm-none-eabi or aarch64-none-eabi toolchain. '-linux' should work fine too.
+Install cmake and an arm-none-eabi or aarch64-elf toolchain.
+(Linaro releases are the easiest way to get these)

 Install qemu with Arm support (this will get you aarch64 too):
 ```